shabin5785/Golang_notes/GO_1.md

 When such a call is used in an assignment statement, the left hand side must have as many variables as the function has results.

+- Assig nment statements are an explicit form of assig nment, but there are many places in a prog ram where an assig nment occ urs **implicitly**: a function cal l implicitly assig ns the argument values to the corresponding parameter variables; a return statement implicitly assig ns the return operands to the corresponding result var iables;